esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 # ESMX Data Component

-The ESMX Data component is a lightweight testing component.
+The ESMX Data component is a lightweight testing component that derives from `NUOPC_Model`.
 Each ESMX Data component provides a custom list of export fields with prescribed values and a custom list of import fields with value ranges for testing validity.
 Multiple ESMX Data components can be used in the same application for testing complex sets of connected components.

 ## ESMX Data Build Configuration